 Boston College was looking for a creative way to celebrate student and faculty artists during the 2018 Arts Festival.
-BL&S helped the college elevate the celebration with a unique HD video screen blending system featuring still video, screen washes, and live camera shots.
+Boston Light & Sound® (BL&S) helped the college elevate the celebration with a unique HD video screen blending system featuring still video, screen washes, and live camera shots.
 This gave artists a dynamic canvas to present their work.

 The intricate video system included dual projectors, carefully synchronized to provide a seamless screen blend.
 BL&S worked closely with the students, providing them hands-on experience with content creation as well as video

 mixing.
 The students were excited to give people a new way to experience their art.
 Throughout the evening, festival guests enjoyed distinctive artwork as well as a jazz band throughout the evening.